 Please note: Some examples and films used in the class may include R-rated material.

-Program Begins: Monday, July 14, 2014
+Program Begins: Monday, July 10, 2017

-Program Ends: Thursday, July 24, 2014
+Program Ends: Thursday, July 20, 2017

 fundamentals of single-camera production including the basic aesthetic and technical aspects of producing, directing, editing and cinematography.
 Lectures, screenings and in-class exercises will focus on giving students the skills they need to write, produce and edit their own short films.
-In addition, each student will function in key crew positions on several of their classmates’ projects.
+In addition, each student will function in key crew positions on several of their classmate's projects.

 COURSE GOALS & COMMITMENTS:

-The goal of this course is to provide all participants with the opportunity to learn as much about filmmaking as is possible in two weeks.
+The goal of this course is to provide all participants with the opportunity to learn as much about film-making as is possible in two weeks.
 In order to provide this opportunity, participants must be committed to fostering a collaborative and constructive learning environment and everyone is expected to conduct themselves in a mature and professional manner at all times.
 Filmmakers are expected to arrive on time, contribute to a positive classroom environment, work collaboratively with others, fully complete all homework and in-class assignments, and treat everyone with respect at all times.
 Additionally, filmmakers must handle all equipment in a safe and careful manner and use classrooms and facilities responsibly.
 In the event that a filmmaker is unable to conduct themselves in a safe and mature manner, they will be dismissed from Camp Hollywood.

-Participation Agreement (All registered students must complete and sign the participation agreement)
+- Participation Agreement (All registered students must complete and sign the participation agreement)

-For more information, please call 412-392-3457.
+For more information, please call 412-392-3457